alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 - A Microsoft Entra user account.
 If you don't already have one, you can [Create an account for free][entra-id-account].
 - A [Privileged Role Administrator][privileged-role-admin] role.
 - Microsoft Entra PowerShell module installed.
 Follow the [Install the Microsoft Graph PowerShell module][install] guide to install the module.

+## Scenario description

+You're an IT admin at Contoso and your manager has task you with producing a daily report of all role activations in Privileged Identity Management to be delivered via email.
+You decide to use Microsoft Entra PowerShell and Azure Automation to automate this task.

+In this article, you will learn how to connect to Microsoft Entra PowerShell in the delegated context and assign application permissions to a service principal to support your automation scenario.
+This process enables you to streamline the permission assignment process, saving time and reducing the potential for errors.

 ## Connect to Microsoft Entra PowerShell